-Only Encumbrance Certificate Guide you will ever need.
+Only Encumbrance Certificate Guide you will ever need for property buying

 A complete Guide : If you are getting into a property transaction, you might have come across the term ‘encumbrance certificate.’
 But, do you know what it is?
 Why is it an important document?
 What is its format?
 How can one get this certificate?
 If not, we bring you a comprehensive guide to everything about encumbrance certificate.

-The encumbrance certificate means a mandatory document used in property transactions as an evidence of free title/ownership.
+It is a mandatory document used in property transactions as an evidence of free title/ownership.
 While buying a house, flat or plot, it is important to verify that the property does not have any monetary or legal dues.
-The encumbrance certificate (EC) ensures that there is a complete ownership of the property without any monetary or legal liability.
+The EC ensures that there is a complete ownership of the property without any monetary or legal liability.

 Why is an encumbrance certificate important?